kubernetes-retired/go-open-service-broker-client/docs/README.md

 ### Provisioning a new instance of a service

-To provision a new instance of a service, call the `Client.Provision` method:
+To provision a new instance of a service, call the `Client.Provision` method.

+Key points:

+1. `ProvisionInstance` returns a response from the broker for successful operations, or an error if the broker returned an error response or there was a problem communicating with the broker
+2. Use the `IsHTTPError` method to test and convert errors from Brokers into the standard broker error type, allowing access to conventional broker-provided fields
+3. The `response.Async` field indicates whether the broker is performing the provision concurrently.
+See the `LastOperation` method for information about handling asynchronous operations.

 ```go
 import (